2019 Scholarship Program

 - (language applicants only) a typed transcript of their original competition German language essay (between 400-600 words).

-- fully complete and submit electronically their application (including all the above mentioned required documentation) to email@example.com by January 31, 2019.
+- fully complete and submit electronically their application (including all the above mentioned required documentation) to email@example.com by the application deadline.

-- upload an audition recording of their memorized song or essay to YouTube by 11:59 pm January 31, 2019.
+- upload an audition recording of their memorized song or essay to YouTube by 11:59 pm by the application deadline.